JoshFarwig/JoshFarwig/README.md

 #### currently learning

-fastapi, redis, next.js, and a variety of GIS / ML techniques for the project above. hoping to build more api's with goland in the future.
+fastapi, redis, next.js, and a variety of GIS / ML techniques for the project above. hoping to build more api's with go in the future.

 ![Top Langs](https://github-readme-stats.vercel.app/api/top-langs/?username=JoshFarwig&layout=compact&theme=ayu-mirage)